GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The cleaner and nicer the program, the faster it's going to run.
-And if it doesn't, it'll be easy to make it fast.
+Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.

-~ Joshua Bloch
+~ L. Peter Deutsch
 <pre>

 </pre>